kyma-project/examples/orders-service/README.md

 ### By Docker Compose

-To build and run the service locally with Docker Compose, run:
+To build and run the Orders Service locally with Docker Compose, run:

 ```bash
 make docker-compose